solidusio-contrib/solidus_countries_backend/README.md

 --------------

-Solidus will remove support for changing countries and states since they will not be stored anymore in the database.
-Solidus will slowly migrate to [Carmen](https://github.com/jim/carmen) and this is part of the migration process so **it is recommended not to use this extension**.
+Solidus will remove support for changing countries and states since they will not be stored anymore in the database; in fact Solidus will slowly migrate to [Carmen](https://github.com/jim/carmen).
+Extracting this core functionality into an external gem is part of the migration process so **it is recommended not to use this extension**.

 Installation
 ------------